BelmY/webpadlock/README.md

 The remote server validates the token signature using the device's x509 certificate present in the token itself.

-Then it ensures this certificate is valid and signed by our private CA. And the host name in the token claims matches with the CN.
+Then it ensures this certificate is valid and signed by our CA.

-The remote acces control can use the verified token claims and make aditional validations.
-Like the request parameters on the signed token are the same from the request to prevent replay attacks.
-Check if the timing is short enought or wether the operating system is approved.

-In the demo server page the button named "test me" call a funcion that requests a token from the local server and send it back to the demo  server.
-Applies validations and writes an HTML message.
+After that, it serachs for a stateless session in the token.
+If it is present, it also check its signature and calculate the elapsed time.

+The output of the API is a JSON with all the information.
+The remote access control system can use this jsno to make aditional compliance checks.
+Like:

+- The host name in the token claims matches with the CN.
+- The certificate is valid
+- The timing is short enought
+- Wether the operating system is approved or not.

 For more information read [Remote README](/remote/README.md).